 How to get tickets to the BBC Proms 2021

-Tickets for the BBC Proms 2021 have been split into two booking periods depending on the concert date.
+Tickets for the BBC Proms 2021 were split into two booking periods depending on the concert date, with tickets for both periods on sale now.

 How to get tickets for the Last Night at the Proms 2021